peasead/windows-sandbox-to-elastic/README.md

 ## Tips

-These must be run from the `windows-10-sandbox-to-elastic\` directory.
+These must be run from the `windows-10-sandbox-to-elastic\` directory on your host.

 Connect via RDP (may  have to run twice if RDP program isn't open)
 ```